SilentComics/frame-by-frame/_posts/2020-12-12-slow-speed.md

 ---
 layout: single
 title: The Need For Speed
-description: "Online tools to work with colors"
+description: "Drawing comics, fast and slow"
 excerpt: "*Drawing comics is slow.* For this project to bear fruits, the question then becomes: how can I speed up comic-book making?"
-modified: 2022-11-22
+modified: 2024-01-09
 author: Hoa
 author_profile: false
 modified: